Akil Baddoo Player Props: Tigers vs. Padres

 Padres Pitching Rankings

+- The 8.8 strikeouts per nine innings compiled by the Padres pitching staff ranks 13th in MLB.

-- The Padres' 3.81 team ERA ranks sixth among all league pitching staffs.
+- The Padres have the fourth-ranked team ERA among all league pitching staffs (3.81).

 © 2023 Data Skrive.
 All rights reserved.